Diary of the

 2019

-546-year-old beech tree discovered in a primeval forest area in the Sengsengebirge - the oldest known beech tree in the Alps
+546-year-old beech tree discovered in a primeval forest area at Sengsengebirge - the oldest known beech tree in the Alps

 Evidence of the red-necked dusky beetle(Phryganophilus ruficollis), the only confirmed population in the Alpine region, one of the rarest beetle species in Europe